crate/crate/docs/appendices/release-notes/unreleased.rst

 SQL Standard and PostgreSQL compatibility improvements
 ------------------------------------------------------

+- Added new type :ref:`time with time zone <time-data-type>`, a.k.a `timetz`, which is to be used as return type for time related functions such as the future `current_time`.

 - Added the :ref:`varchar(n) and character varying(n) <data-type-varchar>`
   types, where ``n`` is an optional length limit.